What is a debtor? (2023)

 When you borrow money, you take on debt and become a debtor

-When you get a loan — whether it’s a car loan, a home loan, a student loan, a personal loan or a loan from a family member — you assume a debt and become a debtor.
+When you get a loan — whether it’s a car loan, home loan, student loan, personal loan or loan from a family member — you assume a debt and become a debtor.

 - Any individual or company that owes money is a debtor.

 - Your creditor can seize collateral assets or sue you to garnish your wages for certain unpaid debts.

 - You can’t go to prison for failing to pay a consumer debt, but you can get charged with a crime if you fail to appear in court for any hearings related to your debt.